eik-lib/renovate-presets/README.md

 Sub modules are __not__ publicly facing.
 These are internal modules which contain code only of interest to top level modules and should never be used by external projects and modules as dependencies.

-Sub modules has its dependencies updated as they are published.
+Sub modules have their dependencies updated as they are published.

 To use the preset for sub modules in a module add the following config to `renovate.json`: